Federal law enforcement partnerships with South Texas College; first of their kind in Texas

 “We know we are at a pivotal moment, and this is a small pebble in the pond creating a large ripple effect that will forever transform this area,” Hernandez said.
 “We know that Homeland Security as a whole needs a home, and we know that they have great places to go all over our nation, but this is ground zero.”

-Students seeking information about programs available at the RCPSE can visit https://www.southtexascollege.edu/rcpse/ for more information.
-Those looking for information about the Law Enforcement or Fire Science programs can call 956-872-4200.
-Students who are seeking to earn an associate degree in Criminal Justice can call 956-872-6724.
+Students seeking information about programs available at the RCPSE can visit https://bt.southtexascollege.edu/law-enforcement/index.html for more information.
+Those looking for information about the Law Enforcement program can contact Maricruz Hinojosa, Coordinator of College Connections at 956-872-6749.
+Those who are looking for information on STC's Fire Science Program can contact Megan Olivares at 956-872-4200.